openhab/openhab1-addons/bundles/action/org.openhab.action.pushbullet/README.md

 ## Examples

 ```
-sendPushbulletNote("pitaya", "hakan.tandogan@gmail.com", "this is the title", "And this is the body of the message")
+sendPushbulletNote("mybot", "someone@somewhere.com", "this is the title", "And this is the body of the message")
 ```